wmedrano/wmedrano.dev/README.md

 Focalboard is a board based project management system.
 After the initial run, visit `focalboard.wmedrano.dev` to set up the initial admin account.

-## Hugo

-Hugo is a static site generator.

-- `hugo server -D --source ./hugo` - Start a development server with hot reloading.
-- `hugo -D --source ./hugo --destination ./caddy/data/public` - Deploy the website to the Caddy served directory.
-- `hugo new hugo/posts/<post_name>.md` - Create a new post.

 ## Gitea

 Hosted software development control for Git.
 To first configure Gitea: